Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Fun-loving, sociable, trainable

-The Pug and Poodle are two of the most popular dog breeds to cross with other breeds, so it was only a matter of time before they came together to create the Pugapoo.
-The size of these dogs can vary across a wide range, although they are typically small to medium dogs.
-The Pugapoo is a fun-loving dog that is sociable and will enjoy meeting everyone, from strangers to other animals.
+The Pug and Poodle are two of the most popular breeds to cross with other canines, so it was only a matter of time before they came together to create the Pugapoo.
+The size of these dogs can vary across a wide range, but they are typically small to medium dogs.
+The Pugapoo is a fun-loving, sociable dog who will enjoy meeting everyone, from strangers to other animals.
 They are trainable and love their family.
 They have the potential to be high shedders.

 41. Doberdoodle (Doberman Pinscher x Poodle)